Jonathan-R-Hart/tactyk/readme.md

   TACTYK includes an optional memory allocator which calls mmap for most dynamic memory allocation and requests pages with randomly generated 48-bit base addresses.
   I do not know if it is an appropriate way to allocate memory (it does cause rapid allocatation and de-allocation of many memory pages udner the current design), so this is disabled by default (add #define USE_TACTYK_ALLOCATOR to enable it).
+  Addendum:  I've thought this through a bit more.
+The largest problem with the TACTYK approach seems to be simply that it results in a very large number of system calls.
+This case would probably better be handled by a Kernel function which performs batched memory allocation and randomization (and presumbly an alternative allocator which uses a kernel-provided address space layout for servicing application memory allocations instead of a conventional heap).
+  A quick Internet search for "batched memory allocation" did not yield a meaningful result, so this one might have to start with a proposal.

 ## Auditability Focus
 TACTYK is intended to be auditable under an alternative standard:  A competent individual or a small team should be able to conduct the audit (or verify the results of a professional audit).
 The amount of code in the project is to be kept low.
 Dependencies are to be kept to a minimum.
 When there is a choice between a complex and